-When Saint Mary’s Hall moved to the Starcrest Campus in 1968, the bronze lettering was moved from the French Place Campus to its current home on the steps of the Administration Building.
+When Saint Mary’s Hall moved to the Starcrest Campus in November of 1968, the bronze lettering was moved from the French Place Campus to its current home on the steps of the Administration Building.

 Girls: White middy, a tie, a skirt (white for dress uniform and black at other times), socks, and saddle oxfords.

 Boys: Black blazers, ties or bowties, and khaki slacks for dress uniform and khakis and plain white “polos” at other times.
-Their shoes are black dress shoes that must have a heel and the ability to be polished.
+Shoes are black dress shoes that must have a heel and the ability to be polished.